Georgia (country): Biodiversity

 Because of its high landscape diversity and low latitude, Georgia is home to about 5,601 species of animals, including 648 species of vertebrates (more than 1% of the species found worldwide) and many of these species are endemics.
-A number of large carnivores live in the forests, namely Brown bears, wolves, lynxes and Caucasian Leopards.
-The common pheasant (also known as the Colchian Pheasant) is an endemic bird of Georgia which has been widely introduced throughout the rest of the world as an important game bird.
-The species number of invertebrates is considered to be very high but data is distributed across a high number of publications.
+A number of large carnivores live in the forests, namely brown bears, wolves, lynxes and Caucasian leopards.
+The common pheasant (also known as the Colchian pheasant) is an endemic bird of Georgia which has been widely introduced throughout the rest of the world as a game bird.
+The number of invertebrate species is considered to be very high but data is distributed across a high number of publications.
 The spider checklist of Georgia, for example, includes 501 species.
 The Rioni River may contain a breeding population of the critically endangered bastard sturgeon.

 Slightly more than 6,500 species of fungi, including lichen-forming species, have been recorded from Georgia, but this number is far from complete.
 The true total number of fungal species occurring in Georgia, including species not yet recorded, is likely to be far higher, given the generally accepted estimate that only about seven per cent of all fungi worldwide have so far been discovered.
 Although the amount of available information is still very small, a first effort has been made to estimate the number of fungal species endemic to Georgia, and 2,595 species have been tentatively identified as possible endemics of the country.
 1,729 species of plants have been recorded from Georgia in association with fungi.
 According to the International Union for Conservation of Nature, there are 4,300 species of vascular plants in Georgia.

 Georgia is home to four ecoregions: Caucasus mixed forests, Euxine-Colchic deciduous forests, Eastern Anatolian montane steppe, and Azerbaijan shrub desert and steppe.
 It had a 2018 Forest Landscape Integrity Index mean score of 7.79/10, ranking it 31st globally out of 172 countries.